Hardcoded (video game): Characters

-Hardcoded currently has seven characters which whom the player may have an intimate relationship with: Beryl, Magdalina, Cadence, Decima, Heather, Joi, and Olivia.
+Hardcoded currently has seven main characters with whom the player may have an intimate relationship: Beryl, Magdalena, Cadence, Decima, Heather, Joi, and Olivia.
 HC first meets Beryl when she helps HC escape from the police.
 Beryl is a shy volunteer librarian, and she has a strong maternal instinct.
 Magdalina is Beryl's girlfriend, and is initially suspicious of HC.
 Cadence is a goth witch who is close to Decima, and Decima is a droid mechanic with a robotic prosthetic right arm.
 Heather is HC's next door neighbor, and is an avid cosplayer and anime fan.
-Joi is a sex droid like HC, but is capable of limited emotion and thought due to programming limitations.
+Joi is a sex droid like HC, but is capable of more limited emotion and thought due to programming limitations.
 Olivia is a hacker.
+The player unlocks further characters throughout the game.

 The player may have intimate relationships with several characters in a single playthrough, with no consequence for doing so.
-In addendum to one-on-one encounters, the player may also have threesomes with certain characters.
+In addition to one-on-one encounters, the player may also have threesomes with certain characters.

 Development

-Hardcoded was conceived by American designer Kenzie Wintermelon, who has co-developed it with Trix Royale.
-Wintermelon and Royale initially wanted to develop a video game since when they met in high school.
+Hardcoded was conceived by American designer Kenzie Wintermelon, who has co-developed it with Trix.
+Wintermelon and Trix initially wanted to develop a video game since when they met in high school.
 They began development for the game in 2017.
 Wintermelon conceived of the game as a way to make money from cisgender people with a futanari or trans fetish, and hoped that it would make being a girl seem like a "real possibility" to them.
 The game intentionally avoids fetishizing the trans community with slurs, transphobia and other derogatory language and treatment, and Wintermelon wrote Hardcoded to reflect the trans community positively.
 Wintermelon was cautious of using the acceptance of a trans girl by her community as an emotional payoff, and had the main character be a droid to create an emotional buffer that would feel somewhat similar to the alienation that trans people felt while keeping the overall atmosphere more positive.
 Wintermelon was initially cautious about what content she added to the game, but has expanded to adding a wider range with support from backers.
 Her motivations for creating the game has changed with its success, as she passed making over $6,000 per month from the Patreon which supports Hardcoded's development.

 Hardcoded was created using the Godot game engine.
 The pixel art of the game is created by Wintermelon.
 She draws artwork by hand and converts it into pixel form.
 The cyberpunk setting was inspired by Shadowrun, and Wintermelon decided on a cyberpunk theme for the game because "it felt right for some reason."
 The developers try to split up work between them evenly.
-Royale works on background animations and character stories, while Wintermelon focuses on the lewd scenes, animation, and programming.
+Trix works on background animations and a few character stories, while Wintermelon focuses on the lewd scenes, animation, and programming.
 Wintermelon talked about her experience developing the game at a PAX East 2020 panel.